 In general, and especially for high-profile matches, the exchanges tend to provide the most competitive odds.
 The Betfair exchange is usually the most liquid and covers a wide range of matches.
 However, Smarkets is gaining ground in terms of liquidity and should be checked when placing your bets, particularly for popular leagues.

 There are alternatives to draw no bet which have a similar effect but mean constructing the bet differently.

 1. Manually place Draw No Bet using the match odds

-- Divide it by the odds of the draw (3.9)
+- Divide your stake by the odds of the draw (3.9).

 2. Use the Asian Handicap

 Or alternatively you can use the Asian Handicap option of 0 – e.g. back “Real Madrid 0” in the Asian Handicap market at 1.48.
 This achieves the same thing as the “draw no bet”.